 Opening Hours: Mondays to Saturdays, 9:00am - 5:00pm

 2. Purchase online tickets to the Anne Frank House

-Instead, book your online ticket from the official website.
+But now, due to Covid-19, queues at the Anne Frank House are no longer an issue as tickets are only sold online.
 Tickets are only valid for a specific day and timeslot, so please arrive on time.
-The Anne Frank House is strict about timing, for good reason.
-The museum was, after all, quite a cramped house!
+The Anne Frank House is strict about timing, for good reason and for everyone’s safety.